CESNET/Nemea-Supervisor/README.md

 ####CPU and memory usage

-Last monitored event is CPU usage (kernel and user mode) and system memory usage of every module.
+The last monitored statistic is CPU usage (kernel and user mode) and system memory usage of every module.